Clematis akebioides

-Clematis akebioides is a plant that originates in Western China.
-It is a flowering plant that comes in many different colors.
-It is mainly greenish yellow in color.
+Clematis akebioides is a species of flowering plant in the family Ranunculaceae.
+It is native to China and Mongolia.
+It comes in many different colors, but is mainly greenish yellow.
 It contains certain chemical constituents that are widely used in western medicine.
 The species usually grows in shrub lands where it uses its stems to provide support for other plants.

 Distribution

 Clematis akebioides is found mainly in Western China.
 They are found in Gansu, West Nei Mongol, Qinghai, West Sichuan, East to Southeast Xizang, and the Yunnan providence.
 It is also found in parts of Canada.
 The plant has been found to be endemic to 7 different geographical regions of China, while other members of the Ranunculaceae family are only endemic to 4-5 of the geographical regions.
-These 7 geographical regions are the humid region and temperate zones, the humid and warm temperate region, the humid and subtropical zone, the humid and tropical zone, the temperate grassland region, the temperate and warm deserts and the Qinghai-tibet alpine and cold region.
+These 7 geographical regions are the humid region and temperate zones, the humid and warm temperate region, the humid and subtropical zone, the humid and tropical zone, the temperate grassland region, the temperate and warm deserts and the Qinghai-Tibet alpine and cold region.